Gluesticks Blog

 Do you need a candy thermometer to make microwave caramels with sea salt?

 Nope!
 I cook mine for 6 minutes, then an additional 30 seconds which generally comes out to be 245 degrees.
-242-245 is what you are looking for.
-Microwaves cook differently so if you want to double check with a thermometer, go for it.
-Otherwise cook your caramels anywhere from 6 minutes to 6 and a half minutes and you’ll be set.
+Microwaves cook differently so if you want to double-check with a thermometer, go for it.
+Otherwise, cook your caramels for 6 and a half minutes and you'll be set.

 What do you wrap the caramels in?